dcppc/uncle-archie/src/payload_handlers/Readme.md

 # Uncle Archie: Payload Handlers

-The payload handler class is a high-level class that adds tasks to a task list at an abstract level.
+The Payload Handler class is a high-level class that adds tasks to a task list at an abstract level.
 Payload handlers do not run any commands and only know what tasks to create and run.